Peru trips & educational tours

 Do I need any vaccinations to visit?

 No vaccines are obligatory to enter Peru.
-The Center for Disease Control recommends visitors to Peru to get vaccinated for hepatitis A and B, typhoid, and yellow fever.
-However, please check ahead of time on this website.
+The Center for Disease Control recommends visitors to get vaccinated for hepatitis A and B, typhoid, and yellow fever.
+It’s wise to check their Peru page well ahead of your trip to see if there has been any recent changes.

 Is it safe to drink tap water in Peru?